-Learn more about how the Flint Cultural Center Academy will transform education for area children.
+Learn more about how the Flint Cultural Center Academy is transforming education for the Flint area children.

-The current schedule calls for the construction of the school building to be finished in July of 2019, in time for the school to open in the fall of 2019.
+Yes!
+The construction of the school building was finished in July of 2019, and the first year of school started in the fall of 2019.

-In the first year, students living in Michigan and preparing to enter kindergarten through fifth grade would be eligible to apply.
+Students living in Michigan and preparing to enter kindergarten through 6th grade would be eligible to apply.
 Due to demand, FCCA holds a lottery to select which students get selected.

 Each year, the school will determine how many seats will be available in each grade.
 This information will be publicly posted, as well as the enrollment process, and the beginning and ending dates for the enrollment process.
 If fewer students apply than there are seats available, all are admitted.
 If more apply than seats are available, seats are granted using a random selection process (a lottery).
 This random selection will be done at a meeting that is open to the public and conducted by an independent third party.
 Students who did not get a seat in the lottery are placed on an official wait list and are notified if seats are available later.

 Once enrolled, students do not have to apply for the second year and may re-enroll without going through the lottery, if the appropriate grade level is offered.
 Siblings, children of those working at the school, and children of board members may receive enrollment priority.

-Flint Cultural Center leaders wanted to create a new charter school that would build on the assets of the Cultural Center institutions: The Flint Institute of Arts, Flint Institute of Music, Flint Public Library, Flint Repertory Theatre, Longway Planetarium, Sloan Museum, Applewood and The Whiting.
-A school that builds on the assets and expertise of the Cultural Center will create a learning opportunity that doesn’t exist anywhere else in our region.
-It will provide an immersive experience for students who want an education that’s grounded in the arts and sciences.
+Flint Cultural Center leaders wanted to create a new charter school that would build on the assets of the Cultural Center institutions: The Flint Institute of Arts, Flint Institute of Music, Flint Public Library, Flint Repertory Theatre, Longway Planetarium, Sloan Museum, Applewood, and The Whiting.
+The Flint Cultural Center Academy builds on the assets and expertise of the Cultural Center and creates a learning opportunity that doesn’t exist anywhere else in our region.
+It provides an immersive experience for students who want an education that’s grounded in the arts and sciences.

-The development of this school will also highlight the excellence that is present in our community and highlight the spirit of innovation and commitment to excellence that exists in Flint.
+Flint Cultural Center Academy also highlights the excellence that is present in our community and highlights the spirit of innovation and commitment to excellence that exists in Flint.